MikeRogers0/MikeRogersIO/src/_posts/2013-08-26-just-delete-me-chrome-extension.md

 ---
 layout: post
 title: JustDelete.Me Chrome Extension
-published: true
-categories:
- – blog
-meta:
-  description: 'JustDelete.me chrome extension blog post giving a elevator pitch on its functionality with a screenshot.'
+description: JustDelete.me chrome extension blog post giving a elevator pitch on its functionality with a screenshot.
-  index: true
 ---

 Yesterday I pushed my new chrome extension [JustDelete.me to the Chrome Store](https://chrome.google.com/webstore/detail/justdeleteme/hfpofkfbabpbbmchmiekfnlcgaedbgcf).
 It's pretty exciting as it managed to achieve a fairly decent amount of installs on its first day.